zeeshan-amir/to-do-app/README.md

     - /api/todos/
 - **Real-Time Updates**: Utilizes efficient communication between the frontend and backend to ensure state is synchronized across all clients.
 - **Github Actions**: Testing workflows for both backend and front end are being handled.
+- **Containerization**: Application is dockerized and docker-compose i being used for both django and react containers.

 ## Demo